 First Honors Candidates wear a fourragère (braided cord) on their left shoulder as part of their graduation academic regalia.

 Please note: Because grades for the current semester are not available during the time that commencement programs are being produced and on the day of Commencement, honors designations (including First Honor Graduates) are based on the grade point average earned through the previous academic term.
 To allow for changes in honors designations due to current term grades, the respective standards are lowered five hundredths (0.05) of a grade point for the purposes of the program and assignment of honors tassels only.
 Final academic honor graduates for each semester are selected after grades have been submitted.
 Final, official honor designations will be included on diplomas and transcripts.

 Recognition of Candidates

-Candidates will rise as a group when their degree is conferred.
+For the Undergraduate ceremony, candidates will rise as a group when degrees are conferred.

 Conclusion of Ceremony